Flamingo’s are curious creatures. How I know? Because I am one. You can call me Sir Edmond, creator of the world’s first vanilla infused gin.

 Ben Lindsay, director at Garnish Communications Agency

-1. VANILLA – VAINA REUNION // 2.
+1. BOURBON VANILLA – VAINA REUNION // 2.
 JUNIPER – JUNIPERUS MACEDONIA // 3.
 ANGELICA ROOT – ANGELICA RADIX GREENLAND

 4. CARDAMOM – CARDA MOMUM GUATEMALA // 5.
 GINGER – GINGIBERVAINA NIGERIA // 6.
 CINNAMON – CANELLE CHINA

 Coming from the island of Réunion, vanilla capital of the world, I take my botanicals very seriously.
 They are presents of Mother Nature, aren’t they?
-Carefully combined, six of them give my rebellious spirit its unusual character: vanilla (obviously), juniper, angelica root, cardamom, ginger, and cinnamon.
+Carefully combined, six of them give my rebellious spirit its unusual character: Bourbon vanilla (obviously), juniper, angelica root, cardamom, ginger, and cinnamon.
 Let me introduce you to the true stars of Sir Edmond Gin.

-- Vanilla lends my spirit its adventurous soul.
+- Bourbon vanilla lends my spirit its adventurous soul.
 If it wasn’t for Réunion born Mr Edmond Albius, my namesake and inspiration, vanilla might have never become such a beloved flavouring.
 And sweet mother of birds, what a treat it is!
 Not only does vanilla make my gin change colour, it’s also responsible for the unusual, smooth and refined taste you’re in for.
 The legacy of Edmond Albius lives on.

 - Juniper is at the heart of Sir Edmond Gin – and of gin and its Dutch predecessor jenever in general.
 The aromatic ‘berries’ of the juniper tree aren’t actual berries, but fleshy seed cones.
 Mine are from Macedonia, the world’s primary producer.
 In autumn, the berries ripen as their green skin turns purple.
 The juniper is harvested, I kid you not, by beating the trees with a stick.
 The berries fall, are gathered, get sorted, and – deo volente – end up in your glass.